tlawrence3/tSFM/README.md

     `<clade-prefix>_CIFs.txt`.
 The text output file has two sections, one for paired-site features and one for single-site features.
 An example of a record from each of these two sections is shown below.
+    Let us break this command down so we can understand the options:

        a.
 The first record in the output file is for feature `(0, 72)AU`: the number of sequences sharing this features is in column `N`, the total information (the total height of the stack (in bits) from function logo of feature `AU` at coordinate `(0,72)`) is in column `info`, the p-value of the calculated info is in column `p-value` and the multiple-test corrected significance of the p-value is in the next column (this column is named with the method used for multiple test correction for significance calculations).
-Also, the last column shows a list of information for each tRNA class at feature `(0, 72)AU` with the format `<class>:<symbol-height>:<pvalue>:<BH>` which refers
+Also, the last column shows a list of information for each tRNA class at feature `(0, 72)AU` with the format
+         `<class>:<symbol-height>:<pvalue>:<BH>` which refers to the
-       to the tRNA functional class single letter symbol, the height of the symbol within the stack, the p-value and the corrected significance value, respectively.
+         tRNA functional class single letter symbol, the height of the symbol within the stack, the p-value and the corrected significance value, respectively.

          #bp |	coord	| state	| N |	info	|p-value|	BH|class:height:p-value:BH